ART NATURE ENVIRONMENT BEAUTY

 Through extensive research on climate change and pollution, Vivienne's art reflects on the loss of biodiversity, portraying future foods and endangered plants thriving in changing climates.
 Her work emphasises the criticality of food security, whilst also addressing clean air, fresh water, and soil health.

 Vivienne communicates her knowledge through her art and through the sustainable art curricula she is developing and teaching in her education programmes, aiming to inspire collective efforts within communities by promoting learning about nature-based solutions and actionable steps we can take — helping people feel more hopeful, empowered, and encouraged to make a change.
-Her projects align with several United Nations Sustainable Development Goals, including Goal 2 (Zero Hunger, focusing on food security).
+Her projects align with the United Nations Sustainable Development Goals, SDG’s.

 Her diverse work also explores the life cycle of plants, especially their journey to seed production.
 There is a special focus on how to manage and preserve the knowledge she gathers along the way, as we are all students learning to adapt to climate shifts.